gruntjs/grunt-docs/Contributing.md

 * grunt-contrib-jasmine - [Enhance logging](https://github.com/gruntjs/grunt-contrib-jasmine/issues/80)
 * grunt-contrib-less [Sourcemaps with multiple src files](https://github.com/gruntjs/grunt-contrib-less/issues/89)

+# Non-code contributions

+If you don't feel like writing code you can still contribute to the project!

+* You may submit updates and improvements to the [documentation](https://github.com/gruntjs/grunt-docs).
+* Submit articles and guides which are also part of the [documentation](https://github.com/gruntjs/grunt-docs).
+* Help Grunt user by answering questions on [StackOverflow](http://stackoverflow.com/questions/tagged/gruntjs), [IRC](http://gruntjs.com/help-resources#irc) and [GitHub](https://github.com/organizations/gruntjs/dashboard/issues/repos?direction=asc&sort=created&state=open).

 ## Filing issues
 If something isn't working like you think it should, please read [the documentation](https://github.com/gruntjs/grunt/wiki), especially the [[Getting Started]] guide.
 If you'd like to chat with someone, [[pop into IRC|contributing#discussing-grunt]] discussing-grunt and ask your question there.